 Children and youth

-Children in Reykjavik take part in solid school and recreation activities, giving them the education and experience to realize their dreams and positively impact their environment and society.
+Children in Reykjavík take part in solid school and recreation activities, giving them the education and experience to realize their dreams and positively impact their environment and society.
 They are from all over the world and speak a wide range of languages.

-Reykjavik City provides a wide range of services to all these children and their families that contribute to their well-being and prosperity.
+Reykjavík City provides a wide range of services to all these children and their families that contribute to their well-being and prosperity.

 Primary schools

-Children start compulsory primary school in the year they turn six.
+Children in Iceland start compulsory primary school in the year they turn six.
 Parents have a choice of primary school, but if the number of pupils in individual schools has to be limited, students have priority in their school district.

 Preschools

-Reykjavik City operates over 60 preschools with almost 6,000 children.
+Reykjavík City operates over 60 preschools with almost 6,000 children.
 Children in preschool should enjoy their childhood and learn and develop playing together.

 Day parents

-Reykjavik has independent day parents who look after children from 6 months old.
+Reykjavík has independent day parents who look after children from 6 months old.
 The City grants them work permits and carries out statutory supervision of their activities.

 Child protection